 2. AIM OF THE CLUB

-To foster the sport of orienteering under the rules of the British Orienteering Federation, especially in the county of Somerset.
+To provide facilities for and to promote the participation in the amateur sport of Orienteering under the rules of the British Orienteering Federation, especially in the county of Somerset.

 3. AFFILIATIONS

 The Club shall be affiliated to the British Orienteering Federation (BOF) and the South Western Orienteering Association (SWOA).